'A culmination of the coursework'

 Step 1: Declare the major.

 It doesn't matter if it is a publicly or privately-funded enterprise or if it is paid or unpaid.
-The important thing is that there is a clear public policy relevant activity and content in the internship.
+There must be an analytical, research, or policy focus to the internship.

-For example, an internship would qualify if a student was looking at alternative energy sources and dealing with government regulation of environmental policy for a non-profit organization or an Internet start-up.
-But, it would not qualify if the student worked in consulting, investment banking or marketing.
+For example, an internship would qualify if a student was looking at alternative energy sources and dealing with government regulation of environmental policy for a non-profit organization.
+But, an internship at a .com involving management consulting, investment banking or sales and marketing will not count.

 Duke offers a number of policy-related internship programs that also satisfy the internship requirements.
-Examples of these programs include the Hart Leadership Program, the Stanback Internship Program, Duke Engage Internships, etc.
+Examples of these programs include the Hart Leadership Program, the Stanback Internship Program, Duke Engage Internships, Bass Connections, etc.

 Finance-related internships do not count for the PUBPOL internship requirement unless they are with a government agency or non-profit/NGO or are in the Government Relations unit of a private company.